 The City of human Origin

-Mogale City Local Municipality is one of four local municipalities in the West Rand District Municipality and occupies 5% (1 342 km²) of provincial land.
+Mogale City Local Municipality is one of three local municipalities in the West Rand District Municipality and occupies 5% (1 342 km²) of provincial land.
 The municipality lies directly West and South of the City of Johannesburg and City of Tshwane Metropolitan areas.
 To the North, West and South it borders onto Madibeng, Rustenburg and Randfontein Local Municipalities respectively.
 The city is a heritage and an eco-tourism destination that incorporates a variety of tourist attractions ranging from beautiful scenery, natural vegetation, heritage and culture hence our tagline “Experience World Heritage, where Leisure and Adventure Awaits”.
 It also offers a sunny climate almost year-round, and while it has all modern comforts such as first-class hotels, quality restaurants and good infrastructure, it is the spectacular scenery that gives this area its country charm.
 Considered a leading tourism destination in Mogale City, the Cradle of Humankind World Heritage Site is one of eight World Heritage Sites in South Africa, and the only one in Gauteng, renowned as the place where humankind originated.
 Also located in the heart of Mogale City is Muldersdrift, a picturesque rural area situated 27 km North-West of the CBD between Johannesburg and the Magaliesberg mountain range.
 Located in the Kromdraai Valley and on the Crocodile River, Muldersdrift forms part of the Crocodile Ramble, a scenic tourist route generally regarded as the most popular of all the craft routes around Gauteng.
 Muldersdrift is the gateway to the West Rand and apart from an abundance of wedding, events and conference venues – it is a tourism haven in its own right.

 THE HISTORY OF MOGALE